LibertyDSNP/example-client-frequency/README.md

-# Example Client for MRC
+# Example Client for Frequency

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 But it uses yarn instead of npm.